Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Statistical Model and Properties of Joint Objective

-\end{theorem} The proof is straightforward, and included in the supplementary materials.
 The derivative formulas~\eqref{eq:nc_form} are used for first- and second-order methods to infer $x$ and $\theta$.
-The parametrization conditions in $\theta$ are satisfied by all commonly used piecewise linear quadratic (PLQ) examples~\citep{JMLR:v14:aravkin13a}, including Huber and quantile penalties in Figure~\ref{fig:Qhub}.

-The theorem applies more generally to densities that are not log-concave.
-For example, the Student's $t$ density and associated penalty satisfy Assumption~\ref{asp:smoothness} and other assumptions of Theorem~\ref{th:smoothness} for $\nu > 1$.
+The parametrization conditions in $\theta$ are satisfied by all piecewise linear-quadratic (PLQ) penalties.
+The theorem can also be applied to densities that are not log-concave.
+For {instance}, the Student's $t$ density and associated penalty satisfy all assumptions of Theorem~\ref{th:smoothness}.